chinamike65/hugo-tuolesi/content/book4/book4en.md

 Master Caiqin eventually became a great siddha, but in the process of his practice, he could not see or recognize the appearance of the Dakini Buddha.

 Therefore, Buddhas and Bodhisattvas are everywhere.
-If our karma is light and our blessings are enough, we will see Buddhas and Bodhisattvas everywhere around us.
+If our karma is light and our merit are enough, we will see Buddhas and Bodhisattvas everywhere around us.

 Now, our karma is very heavy.
 When the Buddha and Bodhisattva appear, it may be a mosquito or a cockroach.
-With our blessings, we can only see these.
+With our merit, we can only see these.

 When Buddhas and Bodhisattvas save sentient beings, they can have countless manifestations, thoughts, and manifestations, and they can manifest in an instant.